Analysis | Novichok, the Russian Nerve Agent Spooking Britain

 • A QuickTake explainer on efforts to ban chemical weapons.

-• The Skripal case follows an old Soviet script, Leonid Bershidsky writes in Bloomberg View.
+• The Skripal case followed an old Soviet script, Leonid Bershidsky writes in Bloomberg View.

 • National Geographic looks at organophosphates, “a common but deadly pesticide.”